catfacedck/Dragonflybsd-Acer-Nitro-Laptops-AN515-5158-XXX/Readme.md

 >[!Tip]
 > March 2024 *BSD support for Acer Nitro 515-51-XXX series laptops running Intel.
 >
 > Openbsd 7.3/7.4: support for WiFi and Intel -P GT2 Iris Xe Graphics using drm.
-Nearly everything is functional.
+Nearly everything is functional except suspend/resume and iic mousepad (use psm instead).
 >
 > Freebsd 14-stable/15-current: support for WiFi and Intel -P GT2 Iris Xe Graphics using drm-61-kmod.
 Wifi is problematic sometimes hanging the system and/or dropping connections.
 Freebsd 14-release does not support Intel WiFi or Graphics on this platform.
+Suspend/resume is nonfunctional as is iic mousepad (use psm instead).